abhaydubey200/ChatBox/README.md

-## ChatBox

-ChatBox is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It provides users with a comprehensive messaging platform akin to popular messaging apps like WhatsApp, with added features and functionalities to enhance the user experience.

-### Features

-1. **User Authentication and Management**
-   - Register/Login: Users can create an account or log in with their existing credentials using a unique username.
-   - Search Users: Users can search for other users by their usernames.
-   - Friend Requests: Users can send friend requests to connect with other users.
-   - Notifications: Users receive notifications for incoming friend requests.
-   - Accept/Reject Requests: Users have the option to accept or reject incoming friend requests.

-2. **Messaging Functionality**
-   - Chat List: Users can view a list of their chats, including individual and group chats.
-   - Send Messages and Attachments: Users can exchange messages and attachments in their chats.
-   - Group Chats: Users can create group chats with multiple members for collaborative conversations.
-   - Group Management: Group admins can manage group settings, including renaming the group, adding/removing members, and deleting the group.

-3. **User Interaction and Control**
-   - Delete Chat/Unfriend User: Users can delete individual chats or unfriend other users.
-   - Leave Group: Group members can leave a group if they wish to discontinue participation.
-   - Admin Dashboard: Authorized users can access an admin dashboard to monitor user activity, messages, and chats.

-### Technologies Used

-- **Frontend**: React, Redux, Material-UI
-- **Backend**: Node.js, Express.js, MongoDB, Mongoose
-- **Real-time Communication**: Socket.IO

-### Getting Started

-1. **Clone the Repository**: Clone the ChatBox repository to your local machine.
-2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install the necessary dependencies for both the frontend and backend.
-3. **Set Up Environment Variables**: Create a `.env` file in the backend directory and configure environment variables such as MongoDB URI, JWT secret, etc.
-4. **Start the Development Servers**: Run `npm start` in both the frontend and backend directories to start the development servers.
-5. **Explore ChatBox**: Access the ChatBox application in your browser and explore its features.

-### Contributing

-Contributions to ChatBox are welcome!
-If you'd like to contribute to the project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Create a new Pull Request.

-### License

-This project is licensed under the mr.cyber2004.
-Feel free to use and modify the code as per the terms of the license.
+# Chatbox - Full Stack Web Development Project

+Chatbox is a full stack web development project based on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Inspired by messaging platforms like WhatsApp, Chatbox offers a unique experience with its array of features tailored to enhance communication among users.

+## Overview

+Chatbox combines both frontend and backend components to create a seamless messaging experience.
+Users can register and log in with a username, search for other users, send friend requests, and engage in private or group chats.
+The project aims to provide a user-friendly interface while ensuring efficient communication and management of chats.

+## Features

+- **User Authentication**: Users can register and log in with a unique username.
+- **Search Functionality**: Users can search for other users by username.
+- **Friend Requests**: Users can send friend requests to other users.
+- **Notification System**: Users receive notifications about incoming friend requests.
+- **Friend Management**: Users can accept or decline friend requests.
+- **Chat List**: Users can view and access their list of ongoing chats.
+- **Messaging**: Users can send messages and attachments in individual and group chats.
+- **Group Chats**: Users can create group chats with a minimum of 3 members and a maximum of 100 members.
+- **Group Management**: Group admins can rename the group, add or remove members, and delete the group.
+- **Admin Dashboard**: Accessible with a secret key, the admin dashboard provides insights into users, messages, and chats.

+## Technologies Used

+- **Frontend**:
+  - React.js
+  - HTML/CSS
+  - JavaScript

+- **Backend**:
+  - Node.js
+  - Express.js
+  - MongoDB

+## Installation

+1. Clone the repository: `git clone <repository-url>`
+2. Navigate to the project directory: `cd chatbox`
+3. Install dependencies:
+   - Frontend: `cd client && npm install`
+   - Backend: `cd server && npm install`
+4. Set up environment variables:
+   - Create a `.env` file in the `server` directory and add necessary environment variables (e.g., MongoDB URI, secret key).
+5. Start the development server:
+   - Frontend: `cd client && npm start`
+   - Backend: `cd server && npm start`

+## Usage

+1. Register or log in with a username.
+2. Explore the application features such as searching for users, sending friend requests, and creating chats.
+3. Engage in private conversations or group chats with other users.
+4. Access the admin dashboard (if authorized) to manage users, messages, and chats.

+## Contribution

+Contributions to Chatbox are welcome!
+Feel free to submit bug reports, feature requests, or pull requests to help improve the project.

+## License

+This project is licensed under the MIT License.